Shakierguide707/Valorant-Triggerbot/README.md

 2. In the Valorant crosshair settings it is important that you use a crosshair without a center or import the crosshair code below into valorant for example!
 3. Set "o" as secondary key to shoot in Valorant's settings!

-# Preview of version 2.0 or newer:
+# Preview of version 2.0:

 ![image](https://user-images.githubusercontent.com/109001989/208522229-044c8e55-2a48-4a7d-9b34-811a382ec3dc.png)